warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 In this exercise, you will create an Azure Service Fabric application using Visual Studio 2017.
 Before you begin, make sure your development environment is configured with the tools and options specified in the [Prerequisites](#Prerequisites).

 1. Start Visual Studio 2017 as an administrator.
-This elevation of privilege is required in order for Visual Studio to work with the *Service Fabric Local Cluster Manager*, which allows you to deploy, run, and debug Service Fabric applications on your development machine.
+This elevation of privilege is required in order for Visual Studio to work with the *Service Fabric Local Cluster Manager*, which lets you deploy, run, and debug Service Fabric applications on your development machine.

 	> To start Visual Studio as an administrator in Windows 10, type "Visual Studio 2017" into the Windows search bar.
 Then right-click **Visual Studio 2017** and select **Run as administrator**.
 When prompted to confirm that you want to run Visual Studio as administrator, answer **Yes**.